redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 </div>
 ```

-The `div` element contains some `span` elements into which the mouse pointer coordinates and the rendering time will be displayed.
+The `div` element contains some `span` elements in which the mouse pointer coordinates and the rendering time will be displayed.

 #### Increase Shared Memory

 The memory requirements for the new Julia Set image are calculated in exactly the same way as for the Mandelbrot Set.
-For simplicity, we'll define the Julia Set image to be the same size as the Mandelbrot Image.
+For the sake of simplicity, we'll define the Julia Set image to be the same size as the Mandelbrot Image.

 ```javascript
 const jCanvas  = $id('juliaImage')